 Find Out About Classes for Adults

 Many school districts offer classes for adults, such as English as a Second Language (ESL) and math and reading skills.
 As you learn you can help your child learn.
 In some classes, parents and young children learn together.
-To find out more, call your school district or see the National Institute for Literacy.
+To find out more, call your local school district.